marcodpt/tint/README.md

 A logicless xml template engine that uses valid `HTML` as input.

 It is simple, intuitive, clean and beautiful.
-And always will be this way!

 ## Usage
 > cannabis(target, template, scope)